 What Is Not Covered by the FAIR Plan?

-Another limiting factor, the base level FAIR Plan homeowners policy provides coverage for the main dwelling but no separate coverage limit for other structures like a standard market policy will.
-Instead, a small portion of the dwelling insurance limits, (10%), can be applied to other structures on the property.
-An insured would have to purchase additional coverages for those other structures, like a granny unit or barn.
+The base level FAIR Plan homeowners policy provides coverage for the main dwelling but no separate coverage limit for other structures like a standard market policy does.
+Instead, a small portion of the dwelling insurance limits (10%) can be applied to other structures on the property.
+An insured would have to purchase additional coverages for those other structures, like a barn or a granny flat (i.e. an accessory apartment or dwelling unit).

-The base FAIR Plan homeowners policy does cover losses to personal property and some landscaping.
-But ordinance and law and debris removal coverage must be purchased separately.
+The base FAIR Plan homeowners policy covers losses to personal property and some landscaping.
+But debris removal and ordinance and law coverage must be purchased separately.
 There is no separate coverage available for alternative living expenses, but an insured can use a small portion of the dwelling limits for that purpose, again 10%.

 How Much Does the California FAIR Plan Cost?

-Dwelling limits cannot exceed $3 million, which will be enough for some insureds, but not many others in high-risk areas like Malibu or certain areas of Northern California.
+Dwelling limits cannot exceed $3 million, which may be enough for some insureds but not many others in high-risk areas, like Malibu or certain areas of Northern California.
 Homeowners can also select from a range of deductibles between $100 and $10,000 to save money on their premiums.

 Commercial buildings can also be insured through the FAIR Plan.
 These policies protect against more perils than the FAIR Plan homeowners policy.
 The coverage limits for commercial property policies cannot exceed $20 million per building.